 Queen Alexandra Hospital (QA) started life more than a century ago as a military hospital and we are proud to have maintained our links with the armed services to this day.

-Today our hospital is home to Joint Hospital Group (South), the largest of the UK’s four military hospital units, led by Commander Alister Witt.
+Today our hospital is home to Joint Hospital Group (South), the largest of the UK’s four military hospital units.

 More than 200 military medical personnel – a mix of Doctors, Nurses, Healthcare Assistants, and Allied Healthcare Professionals from the Royal Navy, Royal Air Force and Army – work alongside NHS colleagues to care for our patients.

 Working at QA means these dedicated military clinicians can maintain and develop their skills at QA, ensuring they are ready to provide care to armed forces personnel wherever they are deployed worldwide.

 Military and NHS staff work together as one team at QA.
 In 2019, Surgeon Captain Barrie Dekker was appointed as the hospital’s Divisional Director of Surgery and Outpatients, succeeding Colonel Neil MacKenzie.
 The appointment of military personnel to leadership roles in the Trust further cements our strong teamwork and helps share best practice between the NHS and military.

 We are proud to be among the first NHS services to be accredited as “Veteran Aware”.